-You may be lucky enough to be in a targeted specialty area where you might successfully be approved for what is called an Area of Need Position, in which case the employer or recruitment agent will provide you a lot of support and will likely pick up the costs of being assessed.
+You may be lucky enough to be in a targeted specialty area where you might successfully be approved for what is called an Area of Need position, in which case the employer or recruitment agent will provide you a lot of support and will likely pick up the costs of being assessed.

 For most International Doctor specialists however these days you will be approaching the college directly to be assessed for specialist recognition.
 This is not something to be trifled with.
-The paperwork requirements and the cost (generally around $10,000 AUD or more) is considerable.
+The paperwork requirements and the cost (generally around $10,000 AUD or more) are considerable.

 On the plus side, the colleges all have reasonably helpful information on their websites, including the application forms and a little bit about their criteria for assessment.